Fear of arrest in Hong Kong over Taiwan national day

-HONG KONG (AFP) - For more than 50 years, Mr Ng Hong-lim has led celebrations in Hong Kong to mark Taiwan's national day - but this year he fears doing so could get him arrested.
+HONG KONG • For more than 50 years, Mr Ng Hong Lim has led celebrations in Hong Kong to mark Taiwan's national day - but this year he fears doing so could get him arrested.

 "I don't think there will be another chance," Mr Ng sighed.
 "It's really regrettable."